 - 2nd offence: Player will be suspended from competing in TOUR events for the remainder of the year.

 Conforming Balls and Non-conforming clubs

-- The ball that a player plays must be named on the current “List of Conforming Golf Balls” recognized by the RCGA.
+- The ball that a player plays must be named on the current “List of Conforming Golf Balls” recognized by Golf Canada.
 Penalty for playing a non-conforming ball is disqualification.

 - The one ball rule is in effect for all players in the Professional and Championship Flight of Vancouver Golf Tour events, unless a local rule is in effect.

-- All clubs used by the player must not be named on the current “List of Non-Conforming Golf Clubs” recognized by the RCGA.
+- All clubs used by the player must not be named on the current “List of Non-Conforming Golf Clubs” recognized by Golf Canada.
 Penalty for playing a non-conforming golf club is disqualification

 VGT’s Groove Rule

 Golf Canada in affiliation with the R&A and the United States Golf Association have revised the Rules of Golf, placing new restrictions on the cross sectional area and edge sharpness of golf club grooves.
 The revisions are designed to restore the challenge of playing shots to the green from the rough by reducing backspin on those shots.
 The initial focus of the new Rules will be competitions involving highly skilled professional golfers and will have little impact on the play of most golfers.

 The Rules control the cross sectional area of grooves on all clubs, with the exception of drivers and putters, and limit groove edge sharpness on clubs with lofts equal to or greater than 25 degrees (generally a standard 5-iron and above).